 It should be noted if you also face civil charges related to the same offense, e.g., a wrongful death lawsuit, you are not entitled to court-appointed legal counsel for that case because the penalties do not include jail time.
 However, there may be other options by which you can obtain counsel for a civil defense for free or at a reduced cost.

 When you appear in court for the first time, usually at arraignment, you should make a request to the judge in your case that the court appoint you an attorney due to your financial situation.
 Often, the judge will ask you, first, if you are represented by a lawyer, and if not, whether you want an attorney appointed to you.

 How Does Your Financial Situation Relate to the Court Appointment?

 The judge is unlikely to take you at your word when you say that you cannot afford to hire an attorney.
 You will probably have to produce financial documents making your situation clear to the court.
 It may be a good idea to bring such documents with you to your arraignment, or the court can inform you exactly what it needs.

 It may be that you qualify for partial indigency.
 This means that you cannot afford the full price of an attorney but you do not qualify for free legal counsel.
 In this situation, you may pay only what you can afford, or you may have to reimburse state or county governments for a portion of the legal fees that they paid on your behalf.

 Our attorneys can answer other questions you have regarding your criminal charges.
-Contact an attorney, like Criminal Lawyer Civic Center, San Francisco, CA, for more information.
+Contact an attorney for more information.